-Join Tim Grey for an in-depth discussion in this video Introduction to layer masks, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Introduction to layer masks, part of Photoshop: Creating Composites (2012).

 One of the moset important elements of composite imaging in Photoshop is the …layer mask.
 Layer masks are incredibly powerful, they …give us tremendous flexibility in terms of applying targeted adjustments to an …image or creating a composite.
 The basic concept of the layer mask is …relatively straight forward.
 A layer mask determines which pixels are …visible and to what degree.
 For example, a pixel might be completely …visible, completely invisible, or partially visible. …Let's take a look at the overall concepts of layer masks, and get a sense of how we …might start working with layer masks to create a composite image.…